Success

 “Education should aim at destroying free will so that after pupils are thus schooled they will be incapable throughout the rest of their lives of thinking or acting otherwise than as their schoolmasters would have wished.”

-Now, think about that.
+Now, think about that for a second.

-Destroying free will.
 It’s a chilling thought, isn’t it?

 The goal was to make sure that once you’re out of school, you’re not capable of thinking or acting any differently than what you’ve been programmed to do.